PtyLab/PtyLab.py/README.md

 conda install -c conda-forge cupy
 ```

-If you would like to contribute to this package, please checkout the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.
+If you would like to contribute to this package, especially if it involves modifying dependencies, please checkout the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

 ## Citation